-But school officials were hearing other voices as well, some of which seemed to wield a bigger stick— like the federal government officials from the U.S. Department of Education’s Office for Civil Rights (OCR).
+But school officials were hearing other voices as well, some of which seemed to wield a bigger stick— like the federal government officials from the U.S. Department of Education’s Office for Civil Rights (OCR), who were part of the Obama administration at the time.
 After subjecting the school district to a long investigation, OCR officials announced that the school had violated an education civil rights law by not allowing the student full access to the girls’ locker rooms—implying that the district’s federal funding was in jeopardy.
-(The current White House administration’s re-interpretation of that civil rights law, Title IX, however, is suspect.
-It was announced without support from a court precedent or a congressional vote.
-Get more details on that here.)
+(The Obama administration’s re-interpretation of that civil rights law was later reversed by the Trump administration.
+Read more about that here.)
 After months of unrelenting pressure, the school district backed down from its original stance and reached an agreement with federal officials to give the student access to the girls’ locker rooms.
 (Even after school officials tried to reach a compromise by requesting that the student use privacy curtains or a bathroom stall in the locker room, it still incurred charges of “blatant discrimination” by groups like the ACLU.)

 Again, the community was in an uproar.
 During an emergency school-board meeting, teenage girls pleaded for understanding in front of some 500 people.
 They asked the audience to understand why they were uncomfortable undressing in the same area with a boy who identifies as a girl.
 One student explained that peers who expressed discomfort with the arrangement were “being bullied and labeled as insensitive and inhumane.”
 She emphasized “the need to respect all of the students’ right to privacy,” according to school board documents.

 “Please understand that we too, all are experiencing personal struggles that need to be respected,” said a student, who gave a joint statement on behalf of six girls, some as young as 15 and 16 years old.
 Sadly, the experience of students in Palatine, Illinois, is not an isolated event.
-Similar scenarios are playing out across the nation—especially as federal “civil rights” watchdogs make it clear that they’ll target schools who don’t succumb to “gender identity” activism and demands.
+Similar scenarios are playing out across the nation.

 ‘Girls’ Rights Matter’